hariprasadraja/dotfiles/README.md

 #### Utils Tool 💁

-I have added various utility functions to boost my performance over the terminal. you can access those functions using utils command.
+I have added various utility functions to boost my performance over the terminal. you can access those functions using util command.

 ```
-$ utils -h
+$ util -h
 Awesome Utility Functions

 -v|--version  To display script's version